learn-academy-2022-charlie/cat-tinder-frontend-him-i-m-laying/README.md

 --Created new directories in src with pages, components, and assets.

 As a developer, I can create a file called Header.js, Footer.js, Home.js, CatIndex.js, CatShow.js, CatNew.js, CatEdit.js, NotFound.js in the pages directory.✅
+-- See Trello screen shot

-As a developer, I can add a file to src called mockCats.js and add an array of cat objects.
+As a developer, I can add a file to src called mockDogs.js and add an array of dog objects.✅ -- mock info from syllabus and edited for our needs

 As a developer, I can add Reactstrap to my application.
+   This adds the dependencies for Reactstrap and Bootstrap via yarn
+        $ yarn add bootstrap
+        $ yarn add reactstrap

+    This adds an import to index.js
+        Add to src/index.js: import 'bootstrap/dist/css/bootstrap.min.css'

+    This adds the react-router to the package.json file.
+        $ yarn add react-router-dom@5.3.0

+    This allows us to import routing components to our application. import {
+        BrowserRouter as Router,
+        Route,
+        Switch
+        }  from 'react-router-dom'

 As a developer, I can use Reactstrap to create the header UI.
 As a developer, I can use Reactstrap to create the footer UI.
 As a developer, I can import the header and footer to all the page components.